 This is how we decide on our ratings and how they work.

-An LED rating as excellent will have no or only very minor imperfections in visual performance.
+An LED rated as "Excellent" will have no or only very minor imperfections in visual performance.
 It will dim to 1% or less of maximum output and will not have excessive peak currents meaning a decent number of fittings can be used per circuit.

-Neutral rated LEDs will have several significant flaws in there visual performance or may perform well above a certain dimmed level but have very noticeable bottom end flicker.
-It may be necessary to edit profiles for a neutral rated LED to bring it up to an acceptable standard.
+"Neutral" rated LEDs will have several significant flaws in their visual performance or may perform well above a certain dimmed level but have very noticeable bottom end flicker.
+It may be necessary to edit profiles for a "Neutral" rated LED to bring it up to an acceptable standard.

-This lamp or fittings has sufficient flaws that it would not be acceptable to most users.
+This lamp or fitting has sufficient flaws that it would not be acceptable to most users.

 This dimmer is unsuitable to test with this LED.
 For example the manufacturer may have stated that the LED is dimmable by trailing edge only.

 This fitting/driver has not been tested with this dimmer.